frankshearar/Home/Package-Signatures-Technical-Details.md

 At signing time, a certificate MUST be within its validity period according to the package writer and MUST NOT be not revoked.
 At validation time, the certificate's revocation status SHOULD be rechecked; however, it is reasonable for package readers to fail open if revocation status is unavailable (e.g.:  a CRL is inaccessible).

-Certificates SHOULD NOT have the lifetime signing EKU (1.3.6.1.4.1.311.10.3.13).
-Package readers and writers may not check for or enforce the lifetime signing EKU.
+Certificates MUST NOT have the lifetime signing EKU (1.3.6.1.4.1.311.10.3.13).

 ## <a id="SupportedAlgorithms"></a>Supported algorithms
-The following hash algorithms SHOULD be supported:
+The following hash algorithms MUST be supported:

 | Hash Algorithm  | `Hash-Algorithm-Oid`   |
 | --------------- |------------------------|